djacobow/pidog2/README.md

  * HW version v0.7, SW version : 0.0.1
  * HW version v0.7, SW version : 2.6 - added support for turning on/off based on configurable levels of VSENSA and VSENSB
  * HW version v0.7, SW version : 2.7 - added support for soft-start power-on and reading and clearing the ATTiny's reset registers.
+ * HW version v0.7, SW version : 2.8 - added support for EMA filter of ADC derived voltage measurements V5, V5switch, V33, and VSENSA to average out occasional erroneous ADC readings that might result in an unintentional rpi shutdown.
+The convergence time for a 1V change on VSENSA is several minutes so VSENSA should not be used for instantaneous readings.
+VSENSB is not filtered and should not be used as a trigger to shutdown the rpi.